jotavare/jotavare.github.io/docs/x86_assembly_nasm/projects/print_text_to_bootloader.md

 ### **First Steps**

-To print a message to the screen using the bootloader, the program is set up as follows:
+Let's continue with the previous code and print a message to the screen using the bootloader, the program is set up as follows:

 ```
 org 0x7c00